 - Irregular heartbeats

 Heart failure (also termed congestive heart failure) means the pumping action of the heart cannot meet the body's demand for blood; it does not mean that the heart fails to pump - it does mean a failure in an aspect of the heart's ability to complete an otherwise normal function.
 The symptoms and signs are almost identical to those seen with cardiomyopathy.
+Most cases of heart failure are chronic, long-term heart failure.

-A congenital heart defect is a defect in the development of the heart as an organ that is usually first noticed at birth although some are not found until adulthood.
+A congenital heart defect is a defect in the development of the heart as an organ that is usually first noticed at birth, although some are not found until adulthood.
 There are many types of congenital heart defects and a few need no treatment, but others may need surgical repair.
 The American Heart Association lists at least 18 distinct types of congenital heart defects - many of them have additional anatomical variations.

 Congenital heart defects put those patients at higher risk to develop arrhythmias, heart failure, heart valve infections, and other problems.
 A cardiologist (often a pediatric cardiologist) needs to be consulted on how to treat these defects.
 Recent advances have allowed surgeons to repair many of these defects so that the patient can go on to develop normally.

-The heart's electrical activity can be seen with an EKG (also termed ECG or electrocardiogram).
+Your heart's electrical activity can be seen with an EKG (also termed ECG or electrocardiogram).
 EKGs are tests that provide important information to the physician about the heart rhythm, damage to the heart, or a heart attack, and may provide several other important pieces of information or clues to the patient's condition.
 In addition, EKGs can be compared to past and future EKGs to see changes in the heart's electrical activity over time or after treatments.

-A stress test measures the ability of a person's heart to respond to the body's demand for more blood during stress (exercise or work).
+A stress test measures the ability of your heart to respond to your body's demand for more blood during stress (exercise or work).
 A continual measurement of the heart's electrical activity (a continual EKG or rhythm strip) is recorded along with the heart rate and blood pressure as a person's stress (exercise) is gradually increased on a treadmill.
 The information helps to show how well the heart responds to the body's demands and may provide information to help diagnose and treat problems.
 It can also be used to see the effects of treatment on the heart.

 Many people have intermittent symptoms such as intermittent chest pain or occasional feelings of their heart beating faster or irregularly.
 However, their EKG does not show any changes.
 To detect these intermittent changes, a device called a Holter monitor can be worn for several days to record the hearts' electrical function.